zsh-89/FiraMonoMz/readme.md

 ## Basic info
-This work is based on: https://github.com/mozilla/Fira/commits/master Currently based on commit 5c8d9b.
+This work is based on: [Mozilla Fira](http://mozilla.github.io/Fira/) Currently based on commit 5c8d9b.

-(This work is not based on FiraCode.
+This work is not based on [FiraCode](https://github.com/tonsky/FiraCode).
- I personally don't like font ligatures.)
+I personally don't like font ligatures.

 It changes 2 chars in Fira Mono, `&` and `@` (both comes from other open source font),
++ Fira Mono Mz:
 ![Image Fira Mono Mz](./FiraMonoMz.PNG)
++ Original Fira Mono:
 ![Image Fira Mono](./FiraMono.PNG)

 The `.ttf` files are fonts for download.
+For normal users, just download those `.ttf` files and use them.
+(Other things are only interesting for font hackers.)

-Just like Fira Mono, this work is also free and open-source.
+Just like Fira Mono, this work is also free and open-source, and the license is the same as Fira Mono.

 ## Project Intro for font hackers